 Also, be sure to check out our curated list of Melbourne’s best dual occupancy builders – we’ve broken the list into two categories, the big boys – so the best volume builders and the best independent local subdivision builders.

 1. Bulletproof Construction Documentation

-Before you even consider going out to tender you need to get your construction documentation bulletproof.
+Bulletproof documentation as townhouse developers is non-negotiable.
+Before you even consider going out to tender, you need to get your construction documentation bulletproof.

-By construction documentation, we are talking about everything a builder will need to accurately quote your project without the need to make any assumptions.
+By construction documentation.
+We are talking about everything a builder will need to accurately quote your project without making any assumptions.

-Having your documentation in order is going to be the first critical step to nailing down the right Melbourne townhouse builder for your project.
-It’s important when you put your project out to tender your documentation is watertight.
-You want to leave your builder no reason to make any assumptions.
+Having your documentation in order will be the first critical step to nailing down the right Melbourne townhouse builder for your project.
+It’s important when you put your project out to tender, your documentation is watertight.
+You want to leave your builder with no reason to make any assumptions.

-You need to make sure when you tender out to your builders that they are pricing apples against apples.
+When you tender out to your builders, you need to make sure they are pricing apples against apples.
 The only way to achieve this is through bulletproof documentation.

 You don’t want to get this wrong if you do your docs will be littered with holes.
 It will become a reoccurring nightmare.
 It will follow you around for the rest of the project.

 Too many first-time property developers are in a hurry to lock in a builder and get the project started.
 Now …

 I’m not saying nothing is wrong with being on a mission to lock down your builder.
 And get them going onsite BUT …